![]() |

 we passed the Seven Sisters' falls

-riding through Valhalla’s walls
+through Valhalla’s walls

 Trolhjem – home of the trolls